jmcnamara/polars_excel_writer/examples/Readme.md

 * `perf_test.rs` - Simple performance test to compare with the Python Polars example in `perf_test.py`.

+* `write_excel_add_worksheet.rs` - An example of writing a Polar Rust dataframes to separate worksheets in an Excel workbook.

 * `write_excel_autofit.rs` - An example of writing a Polar Rust dataframe to an Excel file.
 This example demonstrates autofitting column widths in the output worksheet.